World Health Organization

 Health for all

 The Agenda 2030 and the inclusion of health in the sustainable development goals opened a window of opportunity for WHO to strengthen its weight in the UN.
-The General Programme of Work 2019 – 2023, adopted by the World Health Assembly in 2018, was designed with a view to support the achievement of the health targets of the Agenda 2030.
-This programme is the first of its kind that reflects the modern concept of public health.
-Health is seen as a resource for societies and as a source of both wellbeing and economic growth.
+The General Programme of Work (GPW) 2019–2022, adopted by the World Health Assembly in 2018, was designed with a view to support the achievement of the health targets of the Agenda 2030.
+The GPW is the first of its kind that reflects the modern concept of public health, considering health as a resource for societies and as a source of both wellbeing and economic growth.
 The health system has its specific role in promoting health and providing health services.
-Still, health is produced, and it can be endangered, in all environments of our societies, which calls for wide societal actions across sectors for health.
+Still, health is produced, and it can be endangered, in all environments of our societies, which calls for wide pro-health actions across government sectors.

 The World Health Assembly is the highest governing body of WHO.
-It meets annually in May and defines the direction of health policy.
+It meets annually in May and defines the direction of global health policy and the Organization.
 The Executive Board with its 34 members prepares the World Health Assembly and implements its decisions.
 The Executive Board meets twice annually.

 Finland and WHO